Transferring Property To a Limited Company

 A limited company gives an individual added security and protection if things go downhill.
 Limited liability means, assuming that no fraud or scam has taken place, that you will not be held responsible for any liabilities of financial losses made by the business, other than what you have put in the Limited Company.

-A limited company may secure business investment and loans much easier than you because of its distinct entity status.
-Similarly, a limited company may benefit from tax advantages that can be maximised through professional help and consultations from a tax accountant.
+A limited company may secure business investments and loans much easier than you as an individual because of its distinct entity status.
+Similarly, a limited company may benefit from tax advantages that can be maximised through professional help from a Limited company Accountant.

-The company ensures security for its employees as it will continue to exist despite having shareholders retired or resigned.
-If the principal shareholders of the company are the directors, it makes the decision-making process of the company less time consuming with a greater success rate.
+The company ensures security for its employees as it will continue to exist despite having shareholders retire or resign.
+If the principal shareholders of the company are the directors, it makes the decision-making process of the company less time-consuming with a greater success rate.

-However, there are few liabilities that come with having a limited company.
-Registering your company, staying compliant with the tax reforms are few of them.
+However, there are a few liabilities that come with having a limited company.
+Registering your company, and staying compliant with tax legislation are a few of them.
 It is important to stay updated with new legislation and reforms in the industry.
-On a brighter note, you can hire a professional accountant or outsource to a property accountant from an established accounting firm near you.
+On a brighter note, you can hire an accountant for a limited company or outsource to a property accountant from an established accounting firm near you.

 Methods of holding Investment Property

 There is an almost unlimited range of methods to hold a UK buy-to-let property and residential property.
 Each approach has its benefits and disadvantages depending on the circumstances of an individual or family.